 Much like humans, dogs’ bodies often need help to function to their best abilities.
 Whether you have a German shepherd that needs extra hip and joint support, or you’re in the same boat as I am and have a Shih Tzu that needs help in maintaining healthy skin and coat, there are essential dog supplements out there for the majority of pets owners may need to give.

 Unfortunately, dog supplements aren’t always mouth-wateringly good.
-And it’s not always just the supplements that we have to give them either.
-Sometimes, it’s the essential dog medicine that not only taste bad, but smells unappealing to our canine companions.
+And it's not always just the supplements that we have to give them either.
+Sometimes, it's the essential dog medicine that not only tastes bad but smells unappealing to our canine companions.

-Heidi, my Shih Tzu, isn’t a picky eater by any means, but she isn’t a big fan of her skin and coat supplements I have to give her.
-We chose soft chews from NaturVet as the best supplement for her skin and coat, and because these are large sized chews, I can’t hide them in her grain free dog food without her finding out (she’s a smart pup).
+Heidi, my Shih Tzu, isn’t a picky eater by any means, but she isn’t a big fan of the skin and coat supplements I have to give her.
+We chose soft chews from NaturVet as the best supplement for her skin and coat, and because these are large-sized chews, I can’t hide them in her grain-free dog food without her finding out (she’s a smart pup).

 So how do I get her to take it?
 It’s actually quite simple: my favorite method is to reward her for taking the dog supplement.
 Basically, once she takes it, I give her a tasty dog treat to wash down the not-so-tasty chew to reinforce positive behavior.